nimikro/cs50-2-substitution/README.md

 A message like HELLO, then, would be encrypted as FOLLE, replacing each of the letters according to the mapping determined by the key.

-Let’s write a program called substitution that enables you to encrypt messages using a substitution cipher.
+This program called substitution enables you to encrypt messages using a substitution cipher.
 At the time the user executes the program, they should decide, by providing a command-line argument, on what the key should be in the secret message they’ll provide at runtime.

 Here are a few examples of how the program might work.
 For example, if the user inputs a key of YTNSHKVEFXRBAUQZCLWDMIPGJO and a plaintext of HELLO:
 ```